6a: Measuring Your Performance

 - Tangible costs:Costs that can be measured directly in dollar terms.
 Tangible costs to crime victims include medical expenses, property damage and loss, and lost wages.

 - Victim costs:The monetary value of the physical, psychological, and financial harms experienced by crime victims.
-Victim costs typically include tangible and intangible costs.
+Victim costs typically include tangible and costs.

 Satisfaction can be measured on different levels but generally represents the satisfaction of justice system “consumers” such as victims, witnesses, and defendants.
 However, in certain instances, it may be desirable and important to measure satisfaction among those working in the justice system.